 The Syndesmosis procedure is a simple solution to a complex problem.
 This form of bunion surgery is a potential game-changer in the correction of this condition.
-At the Center for Syndesmosis Bunion Surgery in Hong Kong, we have over 35 years of experience, during which time we’ve treated over 2,000 feet, proving that there is a better way to healthier feet.
+At the Center for Syndesmosis Bunion Surgery in Hong Kong, we have over 35 years of experience, during which time we’ve treated over 2,500 feet, proving that there is a proven way to healthier feet.
 Repeatedly.
 Consistently.

-Conventionally, bunion surgery in HK is done using a technique that involves breaking the affected bone, resizing it and refitting it into your foot, so that your foot regains its natural shape and form.
-But this process can be painful and can have a very long recovery period.
+Conventionally, bunion surgery in HK and rest of the world is done using a technique that involves breaking the affected bones, resizing it and refitting it into your foot, so that your foot regains its desired shape and form.
+But this process can be painful and can have a long recovery period.

-If the root of the complex problem is a ligament failure that causes the bones to collapse, the most logical way to reverse the problem is equally through ligaments.
-The point of origin reveals a simple solution.
-At our centre, we use a special technique that focuses on ligament-oriented surgery to treat your deformity.
+If the root of the complex problem is a ligament failure that causes the bones to collapse, the most logical way to reverse the process is to realign the displaced bones and then address the ligament issue to prevent bone from displacement again.

 The metatarsus primus varus (MVP) is created when the first metatarsal gives in to the constant stress of daily activity and starts to be pushed away from the other four metatarsals.
 The bones of the medial column fall apart and the sesamoid bones become displaced.